AjroudiRida/Portfolio/README.md

 # 📖 Portfolio: setup and mobile first <a name="about-project"></a>

-> In this project, I created the header, works, about me and contact me sections of the portfolio using the "mobile first" approach with the help of the Flexbox css tool.
+> In this project, I created the header, works, about me and contact me sections of the portfolio using the "mobile first" approach with the help of the Flexbox css and Grid tool.
-> I created the desktop version using a media query and Grid CSS and Flexbox.
+> I created the desktop version using a media query, Grid CSS and Flexbox.
+> I've added an interactive mobile menu using javascript

-<strong>Portfolio: setup and mobile and desktop</strong> is a portfolio with mobile and desktop layout.
+<strong>Portfolio: setup mobile and desktop</strong> is a portfolio with mobile and desktop layout.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Html, CSS
+> Html, CSS, Javascript

 <!-- Features -->